palmerusaf/resume/WIP-doc.md

 Action:
 Result:

+{- created render module
+Situation: Needed a way to render game
+Task: create module to render game
+Action: created a render module with 4 screen
+Result:
+}

 #### Finalized bullets

-- "Used TDD to write 35 tests covering 3 modules and 16 functions, resulting in SOLID code that was easier to refactor and understand"
+- "Used TDD to write 35 tests covering 3 modules and 16 functions, resulting in SOLID game logic code that was easier to refactor and understand."
 - "Applied Martin Fowler's Refactoring principles, including the Two Hats and Incremental Refactoring principles, to systematically refactor a disorganized codebase.
 As a result, a new feature, the random ship placement button, was implemented in just 15 minutes.
 - "Implemented a style system using SCSS and the BEM method, with separate files for each component, resulting in a coherent, easy-to-use, high-quality style system"